-The Group assumes that the credit risk on an exposure subject to credit risk has increased significantly if it is more than 30 days past due.
+The Group assumes that the credit risk on an exposure subject to credit risk has increased significantly if it is more than 30 days past due

-The Group considers an exposures subject to credit risk to be in default when:
+The Group considers an exposure subject to credit risk to be in default when:

-- the borrower is unlikely to pay its credit obligations to the Group in full, without recourse by the Group to actions such as realising security, if any is held; or - the financial asset is more than 90 days past due.
+- the borrower is unlikely to pay its credit obligations to the Group in full, without recourse by the Group to actions such as realising security, if any is held; or - the financial asset is more than 90 days past due z.
+Impairment of exposures subject to credit risk (Continued)

 The Group considers a debt security to have low credit risk when its credit risk rating is equivalent to the globally understood definition of 'investment grade'.
-The Group considers this to be BBB- or higher per S&P.
+The Group considers this to be BBB - or higher per S&P.